vaishnaviappaya/VIT-SoftwareDev/README.md

 <h3>Updated FAQ:</h3>
-1. Am I supposed to upload just the client or server code?
+1. Am I supposed to upload just the client or server code? <br>
 <i>Ans: Commit all your code into your repository(this includes both client and server) along with the instructions.</i>